Smbat VI Bagratuni: Defection to the Arabs and captivity

-Nerses Kamsarakan's tenure was brief, and he was succeeded by Smbat Bagratuni, who had served as commander-in-chief under Kamsarakan.
-Smbat had particular reason to hate the Byzantines: his father, Varaz-Tirots, had been assassinated by them.

-When the Umayyads, after the end of the civil war, returned in force to Armenia in 693 under Muhammad ibn Marwan, Smbat defected to their side, and even had the captured Byzantine soldiers mutilated and executed, in vengeance for his father.
-According to the 8th-century Armenian historian Łewond, who places the incident in 698, Smbat confronted a Byzantine army sent to Armenia by Emperor Tiberius III "at the swamps of Paik".
-The battle was bloody and indecisive; Smbat and his men retreated from the battlefield, but the exhausted Byzantines abandoned their invasion in turn.

-Thanks to his betrayal of the Byzantines, Smbat was confirmed as "prince of the Armenians" by the Umayyads, but from 695 on, the Arabs' previous policy of tolerance and respect for Armenian autonomy was abandoned.
-Muhammad's troops plundered the country, and systematically persecuted the Armenian nobles (nakharar) and confiscated their possessions.
-When Muhammad left, he left an Arab governor (ostikan) in the country, Abdallah ibn Hatim al-Bahili, who continued this policy; even the Armenian patriarch, Sahak III, and Smbat himself, were for a time sent as prisoners to the Umayyad capital, Damascus.
+When the Umayyads, after the end of the civil war, returned in force to Armenia in 693 under Muhammad ibn Marwan, Smbat defected to their side and even had captured Byzantine soldiers mutilated and executed in vengeance for his father.
+As Karen Yuzbashyan notes, this act was not only revenge but also a political calculation aimed at strengthening the Arab alliance and weakening Byzantine pressure.
+According to Łewond, who dates the incident to 698, Smbat confronted the Byzantine army sent by Emperor Tiberius III "at the swamps of Paik" (the Paik marshes).
+The battle was bloody and indecisive; Smbat withdrew, but the exhausted Byzantines abandoned their invasion in turn.
+Thanks to his betrayal, Smbat was confirmed by the Umayyads as "prince of the Armenians".
+From 695, however, the earlier policy of tolerance and respect for Armenian autonomy was replaced by repression.
+Muhammad's troops plundered the country, systematically persecuted the Armenian nobles, and confiscated their possessions.
+When Muhammad left, he left an Arab governor (ostikan), Abdallah ibn Hatim al-Bahili, who continued this policy; even the Catholicos Sahak III Dzaraporentsi and Smbat himself were for a time sent as prisoners to Damascus.
+According to Aram Ter-Ghevondyan, this captivity was part of a pressure tactic aimed at breaking the resistance of the Armenian nobility.

-Defection to the Byzantines
+Battle of Vardanakert (702)

 After being released, sometime before 700, Smbat decided to defect to the Byzantines.
 He gathered his followers north of Mount Ararat, including the prince of Vaspurakan, also named Smbat, and Vard Rhstuni, whose father Theodore had played a central role in the submission of Armenia to the Arabs in the 650s.
-Smbat's forces, numbering some 2,000, began their march to Byzantine territory in the winter.
-The 8,000-strong Umayyad garrison at Nakhchivan pursued them, but the Arabs, unaccustomed to the harsh winter conditions, were defeated with heavy loss near Vardanakert; reportedly, only 300 of them survived the battle and the cold to reach safety.
-Smbat pursued them up to the walls of the fortress of Erenjak, whose ruler, the lady Shushan, moved by pity, offered the Arabs sanctuary and persuaded Smbat to call off his pursuit.
+Smbat's forces, numbering some 2,000, began their march to Byzantine territory in winter.
+The 8,000-strong Umayyad garrison at Nakhchivan pursued them, but the Arabs, unaccustomed to harsh winter conditions, were defeated with heavy losses near Vardanakert; reportedly, only 300 survived the battle and the cold. Łewond describes the battle in detail, highlighting Smbat's military genius and the courage of the Armenian forces.
+Smbat pursued the Arabs to the walls of the fortress of Ernjak, whose ruler, the lady Shushan, moved by pity, offered the Arabs sanctuary and persuaded Smbat to call off his pursuit.
+As Movses Kaghankatvatsi notes, this episode shows the humanity of the Armenian princess even toward enemies, characteristic of the Armenian nobility.